off2mxrs/portfolio2023/posts/podcasts-shows.md

 ---
-title: 'capradio'
+title: 'podcasts & shows'
 category: 'public radio'
 date: '2022 - present'
-image: '/images/capRadio live sign.jpg'
+image: '/images/cap pod&shows.png'
 ---

 You should ask yourself: "Can I pre-render this page **ahead** of a user's request?"
 If the answer is yes, then you should choose Static Generation.